 Documentation of currency of clinical nursing experience within last 5 years: current, active practice, completion of a nurse refresher course, or a clinical performance examination.

-Applicants can choose from seven WOCN-Accredited WOCNEPs in the U.S. Accreditation by the WOCN Society guarantees the student that the program meets established criteria regarding admission requirements, course content, clinical experience, qualified faculty and student/faculty ratio.
+Applicants can choose from the current WOCN-Accredited WOCNEPs in the U.S. Accreditation by the WOCN Society guarantees the student that the program meets established criteria regarding admission requirements, course content, clinical experience, qualified faculty and student/faculty ratio.

 To meet the wide variety of needs of prospective students, the structure of each of the WOCNEPs is diverse.
 Each program has specific information about their structure, program dates tuition and fees, length of program and specific admission requirements.
 Types of program offerings include full scope or specialty courses.
 Individual programs may offer nursing education credits or academic, master's level credits for the course.

 Individual programs have varied structures/formats for the learner to choose an option that best meets their learning style or needs.
 Program types include: traditional on-site; split-option; distance learning; web enhanced and online learning courses.
 All programs contain both a didactic and clinical component.